There is nothing better than a Montessori Playroom. They are simple, clean, and a great way to help the child learn.

 Our Nugget Comfort couch is perfect for this, as the cushions can be used to create various different setups great for climbing on, in and around.

-Again, your open space doesn’t necessarily have to be in your main Montessori play space if you don’t have the room for it, but it’s important to create some open space in the home to develop the gross motor skills.
+Again, your open space for gross motor work doesn’t necessarily have to be in your main Montessori play space if you don’t have the room for it, but it’s important to create somewhere in the home to develop the gross motor skills.

 Toys That Promote Engagement